 - The better you solve others’ problems on Quora, the more people would get attracted to you

 It’s not just Quora, but it applies to every social media platform: if you push so hard on sharing your links and driving traffic to your website or blog, it would hurt your brand.
+In general, this kind of behavior is a bad brand strategy and should be avoided.

 Simply put, don’t force people to leave the platform and visit your blog or website, but instead, try to deliver value right away without asking them to visit your site.
 As a result, people would like to know more about you, and thus, end up checking out your website or blog.